bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 {% steps %}
 {% list %}
-  Now that you have your block setup, you're ready to render some book titles.
+  Now that you have your block set up, you're ready to render some book titles.

   1. Spend a few minutes and try to get each book title to render as a list item inside the block.